-- a) Return of awards: A sanctioned person called to return an award must not only return the trophy, prize, award or the medal received but also any benefit arising from said award. - b) Revocations of titles and sports results including FIDE titles, awards, competition results, qualification rights, points, or other honour bestowed on the individual by FIDE may be withdrawn or nullified.

-- c) Withdrawal of a license or registration; Cancellation of a license or registration relating to a member of the FIDE family responsible for an offense; - d) Removal of a player's historical data from the FIDE database; The deletion, from the FIDE official database, of all collected and saved data about past results and participation for a player and ratings progress website during his chess career. - e) Service to the benefit of Chess community (Social work); Community service is unpaid work performed by a person or group of people for the benefit and betterment of their chess community without any form of compensation, it can also be performed as part of a rehabilitation program, up to a maximum of 12 months. - f) Ineligibility for an appropriate period (determined by the EDC up to a maximum of two terms): Ineligibility is depriving a person of his capacity to be lawfully elected or candidate for any office in FIDE. - g) Reimbursement of expenses and/or damages incurred by FIDE and affected National Member Federation(s) as a direct result of the violation.
+- a) Return of awards: A sanctioned person called to return an award must not only return the trophy, prize, award or the medal received but also any benefit arising from said award. - b) Revocations of titles and sports results including FIDE titles, awards, competition results, qualification rights, points, or other honour bestowed on the individual by FIDE may be withdrawn or nullified. - c) Withdrawal of a license or registration: Cancellation of a license or registration relating to a member of the FIDE family responsible for an offense; - d) Removal of a player's historical data from the FIDE database: The deletion, from the FIDE official database, of all data about participation and past results for a player and ratings progress during his/her chess career (in the event of a lifetime ban). - e) Service to the benefit of Chess community (Social work): Community service is unpaid work performed by a person or group of people for the benefit and betterment of their chess community without any form of compensation, it can also be performed as part of a rehabilitation program, up to a maximum of 12 months. - f) Ineligibility for an appropriate period (determined by the EDC up to a maximum of two terms): Ineligibility is depriving a person of his/her capacity to be lawfully elected or candidate for any office in FIDE. - Reimbursement of expenses and/or damages incurred by FIDE and affected National Member Federation(s) as a direct result of the violation.